 Another lesson I learned the hard way was to make sure your sleeping bag fits into your pack.
 My sleeping bag filled my pack to the point where I couldn’t fit any water inside.
 Word to the wise, test it out at the store!
-Thankfully it fit fine in Steve’s so we switched.
+Thankfully it fit fine in my friend’s so we switched.

 Thanks for reading & be sure to let me know if you have any questions!
 For more about what I did before & after Havasupai check out my Arizona Roadtrip post!
 I’d love to help make your tirp as enjoyable as possible!